One thing that has been pretty tricky during this cancer debacle is second opinions.

 When I asked her, my MD Anderson oncologist did not recommend removing them.
 That was my second opinion.

-It is just hard when medical professional have differing opinions on issues that could effect your life.
+It is just hard when medical professionals have differing opinions on issues that could affect your life.
 It is left to you, the patient, to make a judgement call…on your life.

 Ultimately, I have a really bad feeling about doing this.
 It seems very drastic.